 erases all her words

-now her whispers cut into me
+so that only whispers cut into me

-in fiery memory of our sunlit night.
+in the maple memory of our sunlit night.

-Still, my soul billows in the wind
+still my soul billows in the wind

-by her lips, haunting like ash in my burning mouth;
+and haunting like ash in my burning mouth;

 her cinnamon fingers and amber eyes seize my ribs

-yes, this is my heart’s storyline and beat—
+this is my heart’s storyline and beat—

 my soul’s repose for which

-I’d searched forlorn
+I’d searched forlornly

 all life long.